EmeryCSI/CSI-244W23_GuidedActivity2/README.md

    - Navigate to `http://localhost:3000/log-visit` to log your visit.
    - Check `http://localhost:3000/show-log` to view the log.

-4. Open the terminal and Type `git add .` to stage all updated files.
-5. Type `git commit -m "Guided Activity 2 Complete"`.
-6. Type `git push` to push the changes to GitHub.
+Create a new commit with the message Guided Activity 2 Complete and push the changes to GitHub

 If you have any questions about this assignment please reach out to myself or our TA for this course.